Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Preliminaries

-Given enough buffer space (not necessarily main memory), the delay of an algorithm can be made uniform across all $k$ values by buffering the answers and returning them at regular intervals.
+Given enough buffer space (not necessarily main memory), the delay of an algorithm can be made uniform across all $k$ values, e.g., by buffering the answers and returning them at regular intervals.
 We illustrate this in \Cref{fig:ttk_vs_delay_2}.
-This technique is used often~\cite{capelli19delay,carmeli21ucqs,deep21projections} to guarantee low delay for algorithms that already have low $\TT(K)$.
-From a practical point of view, this is usually undesirable~\cite{carmeli21ucqs} because it essentially slows down the algorithm.
-Aiming for low delay might still be relevant if (1) a downstream application requires uniform interarrival times and (2) there is not enough space to buffer the answers.
+Techniques in that spirit have been developed~\cite{capelli19delay,carmeli21ucqs,deep21projections,deep22ranked} to guarantee low delay for algorithms that already have low $\TT(k)$.
+From a practical point of view, this is usually undesirable~\cite{capelli21delay,carmeli21ucqs} because it slows down the algorithm.
+Aiming for low delay might still be relevant if (1) a downstream application requires uniform interarrival times and (2) at the same time there is not enough space to buffer the answers.
 We are currently not aware of any such scenario in practice.

-\introparagraph{Hardness hypotheses} Works in the wider area of enumeration~\cite{bagan07constenum,carmeli21ucqs,carmeli21direct,brault13thesis} have used certain hypotheses on the hardness of algorithmic problems to prove lower bounds and achieve dichotomies for CQs.
+\introparagraph{Hardness hypotheses} Works in the wider area of enumeration~\cite{bagan07constenum,carmeli21ucqs,carmeli23direct,brault13thesis} have used certain hypotheses on the hardness of problems to prove lower bounds and achieve dichotomies for CQs.
 In this work, we extend some of these results to the case of ranked enumeration using the same set of hypotheses.
 We list these below and we refer the reader to Berkholz et al.~\cite{Berkholz20tutorial} for an excellent discussion on their plausibility.